cellravel/.github/profile/README.md

 Stay updated with our latest research, articles, and insights by subscribing to our [LinkedIn Newsletter](https://www.linkedin.com/newsletters/cellravel-7116845370768252928/) and [YouTube Channel](https://www.youtube.com/@cellravel).
 Join our growing community of scientists, researchers, and enthusiasts!

+## ⚖️ Legal Status and Future Plans

+**Legal Status:** Please note that CellRavel is not yet a registered company.
+All activities are conducted on a volunteer basis, and no income is currently generated from this project.
+We aim to provide free educational resources and promote scientific research for the benefit of the global community.

+**Future Plans:** As we grow, we may seek financial support through community donations and potential revenue from platforms like YouTube.
+All funds raised will be transparently used to further our mission and expand our offerings.

 ## 📫 Get In Touch